What is Union Budget

 What is the Union Budget and why it matters

-The Union Budget matters because it directly influences the country’s economic direction and financial stability.
-It determines tax policies, government spending, subsidies, and investment priorities.
-For citizens, it affects disposable income, cost of living, and access to credit.
-For businesses, it impacts operating costs, expansion plans, and profitability.
-The budget also signals how the government plans to manage inflation, fiscal deficit, and growth, making it a key document for long-term financial planning.
+The Union Budget is India’s annual financial plan, presented by the government, that outlines how public funds will be raised and spent during a financial year.
+It matters because it shapes the country’s economic direction and financial stability.
+The budget sets tax policies, government spending, subsidies, and investment priorities, which directly affect citizens’ disposable income, cost of living, and access to credit.
+For businesses, it influences operating costs, profitability, and expansion plans.
+Beyond this, the budget signals how the government intends to manage inflation, fiscal deficit, and economic growth, making it a vital document for long-term financial planning and economic decision-making.

 Key dates and process of budget presentation

-The Union Budget follows a structured process and timeline.
+The Union Budget follows a structured process and timeline every year:

-2. Delivered by the Finance Minister in Parliament
+• Presenter: Delivered by the Finance Minister in Parliament.

 Major tax proposals in Union Budget 2026-27